codecombat/codecombat/docs/PRODUCT_RULES.md

 - The learner cannot open the editable code view or execute the mission until every concept card assigned to the current mission has been validated.
 - Clicking the colored code preview, the run button, or the execution keyboard shortcut before all cards are validated redirects attention to the concept cards and explains the requirement in Japanese.
 - The execution restriction applies equally to the normal run path and the special mission-14 preparation path.
+- When all concept cards assigned to a mission become validated, a short celebratory modal appears with a validation or festive icon, says that the mission is unlocked, and asks the learner to finish reading the explanations and scroll down.
+- The concept-card completion modal reuses the approved level-up visual language without reusing the level-up stars or power iconography.
 - In admin mode, every quiz provides a review-only control that selects all correct choices automatically.
 - The admin quiz-review control must not submit the quiz or validate the card by itself; the administrator can inspect the selected choices and submit normally.
 - Admin mode also displays an admin-only control at the end of the section that validates every canonical card assigned to the current mission in one action.